ThirdRealityStudios/GUInness/README.md

 # Planed Features
 - add paths
 - add video components
-- add simple background sound tracks.
+- add simple background sound tracks
-- add ability for LOD levels depending on the current Viewport scale¹.
+- add ability for LOD levels depending on the current Viewport scale¹
-- add hyperlinks to open links on the web.
+- add hyperlinks to open links on the web

-¹especially for creating maps, games or browser-related content.
+¹especially for creating maps, games or browser-related content

 # Documentation